vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ![image](/assets/2025-07-15/060.png)

-To forward the new message to Teams, we use a Building Block that's provided in the context of the data source.
+To forward the new message to Teams, we use a Building Block that's provided by the data source (listed under *Controls > Teams*).
 The user can send a top-level message (as in the following screenshot), or they can send a reply.
 If they want to send a reply, they need to provide the channel message ID.

 ![image](/assets/2025-07-15/065.png)

 ## Result

 The following video shows the final product in action.
-The data source gets the messages from Teams.
-The data flows process the data source's output.
-The UI shows the chat messages.
-Then, the user clicks on the replies button and the thread opens up on the right side of the screen.
-Afterwards, the user can send a new reply, which the app forwards to Teams.
+The user clicks on the replies button and the thread opens up on the right side of the screen.
+Afterwards, the user sends a reply, which the app forwards to Teams.

 ![image](/assets/2025-07-15/result.gif)